getgauge/documentation/user/reporting_features/spectacle_plugin.md

 **Filter Specification/Scenario based on Tags**

 Tags allow you to filter the specs and scenarios.
-Add the tags to the textbox in the report to view all the specs and scenarios which are labelled with certain tags.
+Add the tags to the textbox in the report to view all the specs and scenarios which are labeled with certain tags.
 Tag expressions with operators `|`, `&`, `!` are supported.

-In the following image the specs/scenarios are filtered using a tag expression(`refactoring & !api`).
+In the following image, the specs/scenarios are filtered using a tag expression(`refactoring & !api`).

 ![Filter Specification/Scenario](images/filter.png "Filter Specification/Scenario")